Model-independent ZH production cross section at FCC-ee: Event Selection

 is selected, where $\mZ=\SI{91.2}{\GeV}$, $\mh=\SI{125}{\GeV}$, $\mll$ is the dilepton mass, and $\mrec$ the recoil mass from the dilepton system.
 The coefficients $A$ and $B$ are chosen to be 0.6 and 0.4, respectively.
 These values reflect the different resolutions of the lepton-pair invariant mass and the recoil mass, and have been further optimized to minimize the selection dependency across different Higgs boson decay modes.
 To suppress \Hmumu decays, lepton pairs with mass within \SI{3}{\GeV} of $\mh$ are excluded from the $\chi^2$ minimization.

 In the hadronic final state, events already selected in the leptonic final states are vetoed.
-Since hadronic events contain a wide variety of objects depending on the Higgs decay, the outcome of several jet clustering algorithms are evaluated per event: exclusive clustering with $\rm N=2$, 4, and 6 jets, and inclusive clustering.
+Since hadronic events contain a wide variety of objects depending on the Higgs decay, several jet clustering algorithms are evaluated per event to improve the robustness of the \Z candidate reconstruction against different Higgs decay topologies, additional QCD radiation, and possible jet merging or acceptance effects.
+The algorithms considered are exclusive clustering with $\rm N=2$, 4, and 6 jets, and inclusive clustering.
 The exclusive Durham algorithm~\cite{Catani:1991hj} is used, a sequential spherical $k_t$ algorithm that iteratively combines the two closest particles until the desired jet multiplicity is reached.
-Inclusive clustering is performed with the $k_t$ algorithm using a cone radius of 0.6.
+Inclusive clustering is performed with the $k_t$ algorithm using a radius parameter of 0.6 in the rapidity--azimuth plane.
 Both algorithms are implemented in the \texttt{FastJet} package~\cite{Fastjet}.
 Prior to clustering, identified photons and leptons are removed.
-Jets with $\rm p < \SI{5}{\GeV}$ are discarded, as well as jet collections containing less than two jets.
+Jets with $p < \SI{5}{\GeV}$ are discarded, and jet collections are required to contain at least two jets.
 For each remaining clustering scheme, a $\chi^2$ is evaluated for all jet-pair combinations, defined as

 where $\mjj$ is the jet-pair mass and $\mrec$ the recoil mass from the jet-pair system.
 The jet-pair with the lowest $\chi^2$ is selected as the \Z candidate, allowing different clustering schemes to be exploited depending on the event topology.